 In pregnancy, antibiotics should be used only when prescribed by the doctor.
 It is important to consult a medical professional to ascertain what antibiotics are safe during pregnancy.

-The following antibiotics are classified under category D, as unsafe for pregnancy:
+The following antibiotics classified under category D, are unsafe during pregnancy:

 - Streptomycin and Kanamycin cause damage to the auditory nerve, leading to hearing loss in new-born.

 - Tetracycline, Minocycline, Doxycycline and Oxytetracycline cause discolouration of baby’s teeth.

 - Sulphonamide interferes with bile metabolism and transport in the baby’s liver and may also cause neonatal jaundice.

 - Macrobid and Macrodantin affect the baby’s red blood cells.